+- Search Indexed Fields

+- cmee.search.general.include.indexedfields

+- The True and False options toggle the inclusion of indexed fields in general asset searches.

+- Search Categorizations

+- cmee.search.general.include.categorizations

-- Search Indexed Fields - cmee.search.general.include.indexedfields - The True and False options toggle the inclusion of indexed fields in general asset searches. - Search Categorizations - cmee.search.general.include.categorizations - The True and False options toggle the inclusion of categorizations in general asset searches. - More Search Options Categorization Default Visibility - cmee.search.advanced.categorizations.visible - The True and False options toggle the default display of the Categorizations tree in the More Search Options dialog.
+- The True and False options toggle the inclusion of categorizations in general asset searches. - More Search Options Categorization Default Visibility - cmee.search.advanced.categorizations.visible - The True and False options toggle the default display of the Categorizations tree in the expanded form and included in the More Search Options dialog.